Paying Attention Like a Monk

-The only way we can find out for sure what will happen is to try practicing, perhaps with some help.
+The only way to find out for sure what will happen is to try practicing, perhaps with some help.

-How can we begin paying attention like a monk this week?
+How will we begin paying attention like a monk in new ways this week?

-When will we pay attention like a monk today?
+When will we practice paying attention like a monk today?

 [Image by Randy OHC]

 Greg Richardson is a spiritual director in Southern California.
 He is a recovering assistant district attorney and associate university professor and is a lay Oblate with New Camaldoli Hermitage near Big Sur, California.
 Greg’s website is http://StrategicMonk.com and his email address is StrategicMonk@gmail.com.